tornadoweb/tornado/website/sphinx/releases/next.rst

 * New class `tornado.platform.twisted.TwistedIOLoop` allows Tornado
   code to be run on the Twisted reactor (as opposed to the existing `TornadoReactor`, which bridges the gap in the other direction).
+* New class `tornado.platform.twisted.TwistedResolver` is an asynchronous implementation of the `Resolver` interface.

 `tornado.process`
 ~~~~~~~~~~~~~~~~~